Tuscany, Corsica and Sardinia Motorcycle Tour

 Where We Ride – What We See – What We Hear

-A private car will transfer you from the airport to the hotel where you will find Enrico waiting to give you a warm Italian welcome.
+A private car will transfer you from the airport to the hotel where you will find Enrico waiting for you to give you a warm Italian welcome.

 Back to the hotel Enrico gives you a general briefing of the tour and will be very glad to answer to all your questions.

-Then, we all go for our first taste of true Roman cuisine.
-One of Enrico’s favorite restaurants is chosen for a fabulous “Welcome Dinner”.
-During our first dinner together you will learn more about what to expect for the exciting days ahead.
+Then we all go together for our first taste of true Roman cuisine at the “Welcome Dinner”, where you’ll learn more about what to expect for the next exciting week.

-HIGHLIGHTS: Meet your motorcycle, Meet your guide, meet your fellow riders, Welcome Dinner.
+HIGHLIGHTS: Meet your motorcycle, Meet your guides, Meet your fellow riders, Welcome Dinner.

-We leave Roma heading North towards Tuscia, an area once inhabited by the Etruscans.
-Tuscia is home to Italy’s largest hazelnut grove areas, the small nut that Ferrero magically transforms into the famous Nutella spread.
+We leave Rome heading North towards Tuscia, an area once inhabited by the Etruscans.
+This is also one of Italy’s biggest hazelnut grove areas, the small nut that Ferrero magically transforms into the famous Nutella spread.

 On the way to Siena we stop to visit Pienza, considered to be the incarnation of a Renaissance utopia and an ideal city.
-Having obtained recognition as a UNESCO World Heritage Site in 1996, today it continues to show off to the world its refined and sophisticated Renaissance urban plan: its spaces and perspective onto its 15th-Century “piazze and palazzo” are organized according to the era’s ideals of rationality and humanism.
+Today it continues to show off to the world its refined and sophisticated Renaissance urban plan: its spaces and perspective onto its 15th-Century “piazza and palazzo” are organized according to the era’s ideals of rationality and humanism.

-Back on the bikes we ride the sweeping road that cross the Crete Senesi, famous for its stunning moonscape.
+Back on the bikes we ride the sweeping roads that cross the Crete Senesi, famous for its stunning moonscape.

-For your first dinner in Siena, you will be pampered by the delicious dinner that Ms. Letizia, the owner of a lovely 16th century Inn, nestled in the quiet of ancient olive trees has prepared for you to celebrate your first riding day in Italy.
+For your first dinner in Siena, you will be pampered by the delicious dinner that Ms. Letizia, the owner of a lovely 16th century Inn, nestled in a quiet grove of ancient olive trees, has prepared for you to celebrate your first riding day Italy.

-HIGHLIGHTS: Tuscia Viterbese, Ronciglione, Val D’Orcia, Radicofani, Pienza, Crete Senesi.
+HIGHLIGHTS: Tuscia Viterbese, Civita Castellana, Val D’Orcia, Radicofani, Pienza, Crete Senesi, Homemade Dinner.